Gray hair used to be unfashionable and unforgiving; these days it’s sexy and a signature for many stars.

 At one time, going gray meant going short.
 Now, anything goes.
 “Every cut works for gray or white hair,” says Marshall Lin, stylist.
 “If you have more contrast or shadows, then you can get a more layered cut to match your color.
 If you have less contrast and shadow, a classic, one-length bob style will show off the movement.
 However, in the end, it is all about your own individual style and personality.”

 French-born New Yorker Francoise Simon didn’t spot a gray hair on her dark chestnut mane until her mid to late fifties.
 “I have no misgivings about turning gray,” says Simon, a retired professor of French Literature at Queens College.
 “It never entered my mind to color my hair.
 It fits my persona and style.
 My stylist loves my hair the way it is or at least he pretends to very convincingly,” she says with typical French élan.

-NYCitywoman editor-in-chief Barbara Lovenheim (above right) concurs: “I was born platinum blonde—a gene I thought I inherited from my mother, who had gorgeous blond hair in her youth.
+NYCitywoman founder Barbara Lovenheim (above right) concurs: “I was born platinum blonde—a gene I thought I inherited from my mother, who had gorgeous blond hair in her youth.
 But her hair turned white in her mid-forties and my father wouldn’t let her color it.
 It turned out my brother—not me—inherited her gene, since his hair also turned prematurely white.
 In fact, I didn’t notice any gray at all in my hair until I was in my mid-sixties.
 I no longer highlight my hair with blonde streaks so now it’s a light brown with strands of white here and there, which ironically give my hair a blonde cast.
 And I’m very comfortable with the look.”